About Iowa Central

 Iowa Central Community College provides quality educational opportunities in and outside the classroom.

 For all we serve, Iowa Central Community College strives to be the premier learning community, and college of choice, preparing the best citizens and workers for our region and beyond.

 We will aspire to:

 Contribute effectively to the economic, social, and cultural opportunities of our region.

-Work proactively with businesses, civic organizations, high schools and other academic institutions to improve collaboration, develop educational and career opportunities, expand Iowa Central’s visibility, and target public and private investment into Iowa Central.
+Work proactively with businesses, civic organizations, high schools and other academic institutions to improve collaboration, develop educational and career opportunities, and expand Iowa Central’s visibility and target public and private investment into Iowa Central.